Sal47506/project1-bitcoin-hashing/README.md

 ```

 ## Efficiency Comparison
-Using a sequential nonce generation method is slightly faster compared to the randomized approach, as it avoids the overhead of generating random numbers and ensures a more uniform distribution of tasks among Spark partitions.
+Using sequential nonce generation is slightly faster than the randomized approach as it eliminates the overhead of generating random numbers.
+Random nonce generation can lead to uneven work distribution across partitions, causing some tasks to do more work than others.
+With sequential nonces, the partitions receive a predictable range of values, reducing redundant work because it's not checking the same nonce twice and ensuring even workload distribution.
+This deterministic partitioning leads to more predictable execution, improved cache locality, and better branch prediction, resulting in slight performance gains.
+This is why for all the trials (equal number of trials for both experiments) from k = 2 to k = 6 being either faster or took the same time to find the hash value as it did with random nonce generation.